| | |

 There is sightseeing and entertainment to enjoy throughout the long weekend, and lots of cosy pubs, pavement cafés and fine restaurants to take refreshments in.

-A wide range of performances are staged in the concert halls, opera houses and churches.
+A wide range of concerts, opera and ballet performances are staged in the concert halls, opera houses and churches.

 All sightseeing tours and river cruises run as normal.

-Opera houses and concert halls stage both Easter concerts and regular concerts.
+Opera houses and concert halls stage both Easter concerts and regular classical concerts.

 Black light theatres put on vibrant, energetic shows.

-Some churches, including St. Vitus Cathedral at Prague Castle, close early to visitors in preparation for Easter services.
+Some churches, including St. Vitus Cathedral at Prague Castle, close early to tourist visitors in order to prepare for Easter services.

 For dining, you can view menus and make reservations in our restaurants section.